quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Determining Acknowledgement Frequency {#implementation}

 This section provides some guidance on a sender's choice of acknowledgment frequency and discusses some additional considerations.
-Implementers can experiment with different strategies and find those that best suit their applications and congestion controllers.
+Implementers can select an appropriate strategy to meet the needs of their applications and congestion controllers.

 ## Congestion Control